PLUTO-UniWien/PLUTO/README.md

 You do not need to have access to proprietary or any other highly specialised information to use this tool - but it is helpful to know the basic conditions under which data is used, and by whom.
 In a nutshell, the more a specific instance of data use benefits people and communities without putting individuals or groups at risk, the higher the public value.

-This repository is the embodiment of the PLUTO tool.
+This repository is the embodiment of the Public Value Assessment Tool.
 To get started with development take a look at the [DEVELOPMENT.md](DEVELOPMENT.md) file.

-## Understand this workspace

-Run `nx graph` to see a diagram of the dependencies of the projects.

-## Further help

-Visit the [Nx Documentation](https://nx.dev) to learn more.